dodo920306/bisce/README.md

 The preferred way to invite forth organization into the channel is use the third member's deliver directory as a tarball after it joined the channel...and so on.

-As a joiner, once you get `deliver.tar.gz`, you should place it under your `BISCE/blockchain`.
+As a joiner, once you get `deliver.tar.gz`, you should place it under your `BISCE/blockchain` directory.

 Then run